-As of December 31, 2019, we owned one property in California, three properties in Oregon, one property in Texas, one property in Illinois, and one property in Arizona (excluding the 50 properties held by our Equity-Method Investments).
+As of December 31, 2020, we owned one property in California, three properties in Oregon, one property in Texas, one property in Illinois, and one property in Arizona (excluding the 50 properties held by our Equity-Method Investments).
 Accordingly, there is a geographic concentration of risk subject to economic conditions in certain states.

-Additionally, as of December 31, 2019, we leased our seven real estate properties to five different tenants under long-term triple net leases.
+Additionally, as of December 31, 2020, we leased our seven real estate properties to five different tenants under long-term triple net leases.
+For the year ended December 31, 2020, four of the five tenants each had rental revenue greater than 10% (35%, 24%, 20% and 15%).
+As of December 31, 2020, we did not have any tenants that constituted a significant asset concentration as none of the net assets of the tenants were greater than 20% of our total assets.

+As of December 31, 2019, we leased our seven real estate properties to five different tenants under long-term triple net leases.
 For the year ended December 31, 2019, four of the five tenants each had rental revenue greater than 10% (32%, 22%, 18% and 14%).
-As of December 31, 2019, we have one tenant that constitutes a significant asset concentration, as the net assets of the tenant are approximately 20% of our total assets.
+As of December 31, 2019, we had one tenant that constituted a significant asset concentration as the net assets of the tenants were approximately 20% of our total assets.

-As of December 31, 2018, we leased our 11 real estate properties to five different tenants under long-term triple net leases.
-For the year ended December 31, 2018, four of the five tenants each had rental revenue greater than 10% (41%, 23%, 17% and 13%).
-As of December 31, 2018, we had one tenant that constituted a significant asset concentration, however, four of the properties that made up that concentration were sold in February 2019 (see Note 11) and as such, this tenant no longer constitutes a significant asset concentration.